saltstack/salt-enhancement-proposals/deprecate_esxi_modules.md

 What parts of the execution modules for esxi, esxcluster, exsdatacenter and esxvm that are not provided by VMware extensions.
-Requires a search through the more recent VMware releases for features supported, but given that the execution modules for esxi, esxcluster, exsdatacenter and esxvm have not had much development since 2016 and only offer basic support, the search should only be an excerise in ensuring no surprises.
+Requires a search through the more recent VMware releases for features supported, but given that the execution modules for esxi, esxcluster, exsdatacenter and esxvm have not had much development since 2016 and only offer basic support, the search should only be an exercise in ensuring no surprises.

 # Drawbacks
 [drawbacks]: #drawbacks